Skip to content

 Dive into the Spanish History through these 9 Dazzling Landmarks Around Different Cities

-A trip to Spain can never be complete without a nice tour around its beautiful Barcelona.
-Well, needless to say, La Sagrada Familia is a staple and one of the main tourist attractions in the city.
+A trip to Spain can never be complete without an excellent tour around its beautiful Barcelona.
+Well, La Sagrada Familia is a staple and one of the main tourist attractions in the city.
 We have all seen many photos of people with this architectural masterpiece in the background and had the urge to travel.
 One of the great things about this cathedral is the Spanish history that lives within its walls.

-While exploring this impressive structure, you will definitely come across the popular Nativity façade.
-This one happens to be the most popular, yet it is not the only one.
-There are other pretty façades to explore, including the Glory and the Passion façades.
-Nonetheless, they were all designed by the same architect, Antoni Gaudi, despite their dissimilarities.
+While exploring this impressive structure, you will encounter the famous Nativity façade.
+This one is the most popular, yet it is not the only one.
+Other pretty façades exist to explore, including the Glory and the Passion façades.
+Despite their dissimilarities, they were all designed by the same architect, Antoni Gaudi.

-After taking your time in wandering about the cathedral, you can treat yourself to something nice at the Plaza.
-This place lies just before the basilica, serving nice drinks and delicacies to savor.
-Numerous trees and flowers surround the area, creating a tranquil ambiance for you to relax.
-It’s also far from the noisy traffic, so you’ll definitely have a great time chilling around the basilica.
+After wandering about the cathedral, you can treat yourself to something nice at the Plaza.
+This place lies just before the basilica, serving excellent drinks and delicacies to savour.
+Numerous trees and flowers surround the area, creating a tranquil ambience for you to relax.
+It’s also far from the noisy traffic, so you’ll have a great time chilling around the basilica.

 4- San Lorenzo de El Escorial – Madrid